MirunaPislar/MirunaPislar.github.io/README.md

 ## About

-I'm a Research Engineer at DeepMind Paris.
+I'm a Research Engineer at Google DeepMind in Paris.

 I did my BSc in Computer Science at the University of Manchester, UK.
 Then I completed an MPhil in Advanced Computer Science at the University of Cambridge.

-My research interests span reinforcement learning, representation learning, multi-agent social learning, AI for social good, and language evolution.
+My research interests span reinforcement learning, representation learning, multi-agent social learning, AI for social good, AI Governance, and language evolution.

 ## Featured Projects